Welcome to the Philosophy Research Guide

-Welcome to the Philosophy Research Guide.
-Click on a tab below to find books, videos, articles, websites and podcasts for use in Philosophy.
+This guide is designed to assist you in locating resources such as books, videos, articles, websites for use in the study of Philosophy.
+Start your research by clicking on the information tabs below.
 Information on the study of Ethics can be found here.

 Everything is on the Internet, right?
 No.

 Contrary to popular opinion, there are millions of books and articles whose content is not freely available on the open web.

 As we all know the Internet contains an incredible amount of useful information.
 Conversely, it also has a lot of information that is not credible, reliable or well-informed.
 Some information on the web are blatant lies, or half-truths published in order to support a particular belief or opinion.
 (For more information on learning how to distinguish the good, bad and ugly on the Internet, see The CRAP Test.